angular/angular/aio/content/guide/lifecycle-hooks.md

 projected into the component.

-The following *AfterContent* hooks take action based on changing values in a *content child*, which can only be reached by querying for them via the property decorated with [@ContentChild](api/core/ContentChild).
+The following *AfterContent* hooks take action based on changing values in a *content child*, which can only be reached by querying for them using the property decorated with [@ContentChild](api/core/ContentChild).

 <code-example path="lifecycle-hooks/src/app/after-content.component.ts" region="hooks" header="AfterContentComponent (class excerpts)"></code-example>